gg-mmill/GitGuardian-API-Remediation-Workflow-Notebook/README.md

 # GitGuardian API Remediaion Workflow Kitchen Sink

 ## What
-A [Jupyter Notebook](https://jupyter.org/install) to run locally to learn how to use the GitGuardian APIs.
+A [Jupyter Notebook](https://jupyter.org/install) to learn how to use the GitGuardian APIs and experiment with automation.

+This project contains 2 different notebooks.

+1. `API-Remediation-Workflow.ipynb`
-The notebook walks through using the GitGuardian API for:
+This notebook walks through using the GitGuardian API for:
 - Authentication
 - Listing triggered incidents
 - Assigning incidents